 Justia provides regularly updated information and resources on the measures that each state has taken to assist renters during the coronavirus pandemic.

 Mortgage Assistance and Foreclosure Relief

 Under the CARES Act, homeowners with federally backed mortgages were guaranteed a 60-day moratorium on foreclosures starting on March 18, 2020 if they experienced losses due to the coronavirus outbreak.
-These borrowers also qualify for up to 180 days of forbearance.
-Property owners with federally backed multi-family mortgages have access to up to 90 days of forbearance, provided that they do not evict any tenants or charge them fees for late rent.
-These programs were available until December 31, 2020.
-However, President Joseph Biden has extended the foreclosure moratorium for federally guaranteed mortgages through June 30, 2021.
-The mortgage payment forbearance enrollment window was also extended until June 30, 2021.
-Borrowers who entered forbearance on or before June 30, 2020 will receive up to six months of additional mortgage payment forbearance in three-month increments.
+These borrowers also qualified for up to 180 days of forbearance.
+Property owners with federally backed multi-family mortgages had access to up to 90 days of forbearance, provided that they did not evict any tenants or charge them fees for late rent.

 Mortgage Assistance and Foreclosure Relief by State

 Justia provides regularly updated information and resources on the measures that each state has taken to assist homeowners during the coronavirus pandemic.